 Rather a lot of people, however, are willing to be convinced that those that they have loved and lost still exist, as themselves, somewhere just beyond a mysterious Veil.
 Virtually every organized religion in the world is founded upon that very premise.

 So.
-On the one hand we have the Veil, behind which linger all of our beloved dead, and on the other we have the Power behind door #3.
-And neither one of these elements is going to go away, despite Rowling’s determination to spend the whole of Book 6 ignoring them.
+On the one hand we have the Veil, behind which linger all of our beloved dead, and on the other we have the mysterious Power behind door #3.
+And I was convinced that neither one of these elements was going to go away, despite Rowling’s determination to spend the whole of Book 6 ignoring them.
 Or Book 7 either.

-At the time, I thought that it was seriously unlikely that Rowling would have made such a point of giving us such blatant hints about these two potential plot elements unless these are elements that she intended to make further use of.
-And, indeed, it feels unwise to dismiss them even now, despite the fact that she seems to have done so.
+At the time, I thought that it was seriously unlikely that Rowling would have made such a point of giving us such blatant hints about these two potential plot elements unless these were elements that she intended to make further use of.
+And, indeed, it felt unwise to fully dismiss them even after the release of HBP, despite the fact that she seemed to have done so.
 Rowling may have intended both as disposable plot devices, but they seem to have taken on a significance greater than she was willing to grant them.

 If nothing else, at the time (Easter 2005) it strongly suggested that a return to the DoM was in order.

 Of course, by that time we had also expended a lot of theorizing on a comment of Dumbledore’s in PS/SS which implied that some sort of major paradigm-shifting event had taken place in the wizarding world 11 years before the defeat of Lord Voldemort at Godric’s Hollow, as well.
 Ultimately to no purpose.